New Zealand women's national rugby sevens team: Aotearoa Māori

+Aotearoa Māori were so highly regarded that they played England in May 2008 before the men's final of the London Sevens in the first ever women's seven match held at Twickenham.
+Among the witnesses were representatives from the Olympics organisation wishing to see if the women were good enough for it to be considered for inclusion in the Olympics.
+The New Zealanders were beaten 14–10.

 From 2010 to 2012 Aotearoa Māori completed in the Roma International Rugby Sevens Tournament.
 The team for the tournament which was held on 4 and 5 June 2010, consisted of: Julie Ferguson (Captain), Honey Hireme, 17 year old Sarah Hirini, Chyna Hohepa, Chanel Huddleston, Arihiana Marino, Claire Richardson, Karley Te Kawa, Rachel Wikeepa and Amy Williams.
 The team defeated Russia 47-0 and Spain 17-7 in pool play.
 Italy 27-5 in the semi-finals and triumphed 19-5 over France in the final.
 In 2011 with a team consisting of among others, Kat Whata-Simpkins and Renee Wickliffe the team defeated Netherlands, Italy and Germany in pool play, Spain in the semi-final and KUSA 12-10 in the final to again win the tournament.
 The losing KUSA team consisted of mostly New Zealanders and some Americans.
 Returning for the final appearance in 2012 with Sarah Hirini, Dionne Ryan, Hazel Tubic and Selica Winiata.among its members Aotearoa Māori defeated Georgia, Olymp and Selezione Italy Cup in pool play, Ukraine in the semi-final and Russia team 24–21 in the final.

-Between 2002 and 2007 Aotearoa Māori won 33 games in a row.
-Between 2000 and 2012 the team won 14 of the 18 official tournaments that they had entered.
+Between 2000 and 2012 the team won 14 of the 18 official tournaments that they had entered, defeating 23 different countries.
 Of the 81 women who served with Aotearoa Māori over its life 34 were to go on to serve either in the Black Ferns or Black Ferns Sevens.
 Among the nine who were to go on to serve in the Black Ferns Sevens were Honey Hireme, Sarah Hirini, Hazel Tubic and Selica Winiata.
+Hireme introduced Amy Turner to the team and she played at the Whangarei and Hong Kong tournaments in 2004 before moving to Australia.
+In 2016 she became a gold medallist with Australia in Sevens at the Rio Olympics.